-Entry Criteria 'Grade 6' in Maths and a Science Qualification Type: OCR A-level What is Computer Science Computer Science is the study of the mathematics and science behind computers and coding.
+Entry Criteria GCSE Computer Science 'Grade 6' Maths and Science 'Grade 7 ' if you have not studied Computer Science at GCSE level Qualification Type: OCR A Level What is Computer Science Computer Science is the study of the mathematics and science behind computers and coding.
 What type of students succeed at Computer Science?
 Students who enjoy Maths and an interest in coding and problem solving.
 What skills does Computer Science develop?
 It will provide insight into, and experience of how computer science works, stimulating learners' curiosity and encouraging you to engage with computer science in their everyday lives.
-Where can Computer Science lead me: Universi- ty Co urs es Software Engineering, Computer Science and Information Systems.
-Where can Computer Science lead me: Career Opportunities Computer S cience will lead on to Computer Scientist, Cyber Security, Computer Games Developer, Robotics programmer artificial intelligence and machine learning.
+Whe re can Computer Science lead me: Universi- ty Cou rses Software Engineering, Computer Science and Information Systems.
+Where can Computer Science lead me: Career Opportunities Computer Science will lead on to Computer Scientist, Cyber Security, Computer Games Developer, Robotics programmer artificial intelligence and machine learning.
 Structure of the Course: The characteristics of contemporary processors, input, output and storage devices .
 Software and software development.
 Exchanging data.
 Data types, data structures and algorithms.
 Legal, moral, cultural and ethical issues .
 Elements of computational thinking.
 Problem solving and programming.
 Algorithms to solve problems and standard algorithms.
 Programming Project.
 The learner will choose a computing problem to work through according to the guidance in the specification Assessment Structure: 2 Exams , 40 % weighting each.
-20% Programming Project Alfonso - Studying Computing at John Fisher gave me the opportunity to explore IT security threats and participa competitions such as the UK Bebras Computing Challenge.
-These enabled me to develop my computational think and knowledge in the principles of cryptography; know-how that I can now apply in the workplace having recent the Government as a Cyber Security Apprentice.
+20% Programming Project Student Testimony: Alfonso - Studying Computing at John Fisher gave me the opportunity to explore IT security threats and participate in competitions such as the UK Bebras Computing Challenge.
+These enabled me to develop my computational thinking skills and knowledge in the principles of cryptography; know-how that I can now apply in the workplace having recently joined the Government as a Cyber Security Apprentice.